A note on quadrangular embedding of Abelian Cayley Graphs: Notation and Previous Results

-An important result concerning circulant graphs isomorphisms is that circulant graphs satisfying the \'{A}d\'{a}m condition are isomorphic (\cite {Adam}).
-The reciprocal of this statement was also conjectured by \'{A}d\'{a} m.
-It is false for general circulant graphs but it is true in special cases such as $k=2$ or $n=p$ (prime) (see \cite{Lisko}).
+An important result concerning circulant graphs isomorphisms is that circulant graphs satisfying the \'{A}d\'{a}m's relation are isomorphic (\cite{Adam}).
+The reciprocal of this statement was also conjectured by \'{A}d\'{a}m.
+It is false for general circulant graphs but it is true in special cases such as $k=2$ or $n=p$ or $n=pq$ ($p$ and $q$ prime) (see \cite{Lisko,Alspach}).
+In this paper we will not distinguish between isomorphic graphs.

 Without loss of generality we will always consider $a_1<\dots <a_k\leqslant n/2$ for a circulant graph $C_{n}(a_{1},\dots,a_{k})$.

 A circulant graph $C_{n}(a_{1}, \dots, a_{k})$ is connected if, and only if, $\gcd(a_{1}, \dots, a_{k},n)\allowbreak=1$ (\cite{Boesch}). \textit{In this paper we just consider connected circulant graphs}.